 "The Size of Angkor Wat Defies Logic"

-'How Big is Angkor Wat' is another most frequently asked questions we get.
+'How Big is Angkor Wat' is another most frequently asked question.
 It slots in at the #3 position.
-'When was Angkor Wat Built' comes in at #2 and the most frequently asked question we get is 'Why was Angkor Wat Built'.

 It is hard to understand an answer to 'How Big is Angkor Wat' by giving you a bunch of numbers.
-There are very specific reasons for the size and orientation of Angkor Wat that cannot be believed.
+The numbers are too high for anyone to put into perspective.

 It is also a star temple.

-The Great Pyramid at Giza is a Star Temple, Chichén Itzá is a star temple, and the orientation of all those temples to the stars is the most fascinating clue to who we are and even where we might be going.
+The Great Pyramid at Giza is a Star Temple, Chichén Itzá is a star temple, and the orientation of all those temples to the stars is the most fascinating clue to who we are or were.

 The orientation of Angkor Wat, combined with other surrounding temples like Angkor Thom suggests a correlation between the temples and the Constellation of Draco.

-That's because it only took 35 years to complete the main construction of Angkor Wat.
-I am sure the Bas-Reliefs we ongoing but they were mere adornments.
-Angkor Wat was complete.
+It only took 35 years to complete the construction of Angkor Wat.
+I am sure the Bas-Reliefs were ongoing but they were mere adornments.

-If I compare that to Gloucester Cathedral in England or any other of the famous Cathedrals in England you will be shocked.
+If I compare Angkor Wat to Gloucester Cathedral in England or any other of the famous Cathedrals, you would be shocked.

-I chose Gloucester because it shares much with Angkor Wat.
-Dimensions are similar, purpose much the same and time frame in history are similar.
+I chose Gloucester Cathedral because it shares much with Angkor Wat.
+The Dimensions are similar, their purpose much the same, and the time frame of history are similar.

 This is impossible according to those who we are taught to listen to.
-Angkor Wat and the people who lived in its shadow have secrets to tell and somebody knows them.
+Angkor Wat and the people who lived in its shadow have secrets to tell and no one is talking.

 They not only knew what gravity was but put it to use in highly sophisticated ways that we still don't understand.

-Now, it is up to you how much research you want to do on this but it becomes even more intriguing.
-I hope we have helped you understand just how big Angkor Wat is and was during the time of its construction.
+It is up to you how much research you want to do on this, but it becomes even more perplexing.
+I hope we have helped you understand just how big Angkor Wat was during the time of its construction and completion.

-When asked 'How Big is Angkor Wat' I should have just said; "You could fit 294 Angkor Wat's within the Las Vegas City Limits."
+When asked 'How Big is Angkor Wat' I should have just said; "You could fit 294 Angkor Wat's within the City of Las Vegas."